mvangin/calculator/README.md

 Created a on-screen calculator using vanilla JavaScript, HTML, and CSS.
 This was the capstone of the Web Dev 101 section of the Odin Project!
-Site availabe [here](https://mvangin.github.io/calculator/)
+Site available [here](https://mvangin.github.io/calculator/)